irmoralesb/DataScience/DataVisualization/BeginningDataVisualizationWithR/Chapter04/02-Base.md

     1. How many award-winning movies are in each rating category?
     2. What proportion of movies in each category have won awards?

-Bivariate visualizations for two qualititative variables
+Bivariate visualizations for two qualitative variables

 Setup environment
 -----------------